Senior Citizen Audit Program

 • Senior auditors are not required to complete assignments or participate in exams.

-• Only courses offered during the spring and fall semesters are open to auditors (see exceptions below).
+• Only courses offered during the spring and fall semesters are open to auditors.
 No other courses offered at the university are available under the Senior Citizen Audit Program, including courses offered during other terms.

 • The costs of textbooks or other software/materials are not included in the program.